FancyKillerPanda/OS-Tutorial/docs/fkp_collections/_02_bootloader/08 - CHS Addressing.md

 	shl ax, 8
 	or cx, ax

-	; Puts cylinder bits 98 into the top of the sector area mov ax, word [tempCylinder]
+	; Puts cylinder bits 98 into the top of the sector byte mov ax, word [tempCylinder]
 	and ax, 0xc000
 	shr ax, 8